YinHK-gameDev/unity-learn/user interface/UI Toolkit/UI Builder/README.md

 ### Use UXML instances as templates
 You can instantiate existing **UXML Documents** as Templates inside your **UXML** Documents as **Template Instances**, similar to how **Prefabs** work in Unity.

+To use an existing **UXML** Document in your project as a **template**, do the following:

+1. Under the Library’s Project tab, find the **UXML Asset (`.uxml`)** you wish to instantiate.
+2. **Drag it into the Hierarchy** like an element in the Library.

+A Template Instance appears in the Hierarchy like a normal element of type **`TemplateContainer`**.
+The name of the **`.uxml`** file displays as **greyed font** to the right of its name.
+If you expand the Template Instance, you can see the internal hierarchy of the instance.

+#### Make a Sub-Document as a template
+You can make a Sub-Document within a UXML Document as a Template Instance, so you can reuse it.

+1. Right-click on the Sub-Document.
+2. Select Create Template.
+3. Select a location to save the file.

+This also instantiates the Sub-Document as Template Instances in the existing document.

 https://docs.unity3d.com/Manual/UIB-structuring-ui-templates.html